 It is always advantageous to overview the section or book in which a passage is located.
-As you encountered earlier in our God Story Portal, the Eight Great Epochs contained overviews for each of the books of the so-called Old Testament.
-The Deeper Series will give you a chance to consider such overviews for all 66 books in more detail.
+This Deeper Series will give you a chance to consider such overviews for all 66 books in more detail.

 Notice that Proverbs has three main messages regarding wisdom.
 This is one way to see the flow of the entire book.
 The handwritten notes under the overview display another way to outline Proverbs.
 Either way, chapter 16 falls into the category of intense, serious advice - and claims to be the Voice of wisdom.
 (You will need to read chapters 7-9 for more clues into who She is!)